 Opera for Peace

-Before the coronavirus pandemic spread around the world, I had the tremendous honour to travel to Sochi, Russia, to sing under the baton of Dmitry Korchak and the Novaya Rossya State Symphony Orchestra, and perform alongside some truly wonderful colleagues.
-I hope you enjoy these two excerpts from Il Barbiere di Siviglia.
+Shortly before the coronavirus pandemic spread across the world, I had the tremendous honour to sing two excerpts from Il Barbiere di Siviglia under the baton of Dmitry Korchak and the Novaya Rossya State Symphony Orchestra, and perform alongside truly wonderful singers in Sochi, Russia.

 My summer at the Internationale Meistersinger Akademie will always hold a special place in my heart.
-I sang for many Casting Directors and Agents, learned from incredible artists as well as my colleagues, and got to perform frequently, anything from Lied and Cabaret to Opera, including my debut with the Nürnberger Symphoniker under maestro Michael Hofstetter.
+This video clip features a performance of Papageno's Aria from Magic Flute with the Nürnberger Symphoniker under maestro Michael Hofstetter in Nürnberg, Germany.

-During my first season at the Washington National Opera as a Cafritz Young Artist, Rob Ainsley had the wonderful idea to record a Thanksgiving Tribute for supporters, family and friends.
+During my first season at the Washington National Opera as a Cafritz Young Artist, Rob Ainsley had the wonderful idea to record a Thanksgiving Tribute for our supporters, family and friends.
+We express our gratitude with this lied, An Die Musik by Franz Schubert, which aptly expresses the power of art in even the darkest of hours.

-In November 2019, Michał Biel and I were Young Concert Artist finalists and got to perform a short recital at Merkin Concert Hall in New York City.
-Michał and I met at the IMA, and every opportunity I had to collaborate with him has truly been a great privilege.
-I hope you enjoy.
+In November 2019, Michał Biel and I were Young Concert Artist finalists and had the opportunity to perform a short recital at Merkin Concert Hall in New York City.
+We featured a program that contains some of my favorite pieces, which includes selections from Ned Ned Rorem, Johannes Brahms and Franz Schubert.

-Shortly after competing together in New York at the Young Concert Artists Competition, Michal Biel and I recorded some arias together in Philadelphia with the amazing sounds engineer Drew Schlegel.
+Shortly after competing together in New York at the Young Concert Artists Competition, Michal Biel and I recorded some arias together in Philadelphia with the wonderful Sound Engineer, Drew Schlegel.

 In 2016, Mikael Eliasen, Ashley Robilliard and I embarked on a wonderful journey with the Italienisches Liederbuch by Hugo Wolf together.
-We performed the entire collection of 46 songs all over the United States, including the National Gallery of Art in Washington DC, and my time at Curtis truly would not have been the same without these two beautiful souls and our journey together.
+We performed the entire collection of 46 songs all over the United States, including the National Gallery of Art in Washington, DC.
+This experience remains a highlight during my time at the Curtis Institute of Music.

 These videos from my personal Archive were filmed when I was taking my very first steps as a baritone.
 Three of the performances were in recorded in Berlin during my first years at Curtis and right before I was accepted to study in Philadelphia, and the other two in Chautauqua NY and Baden bei Wien in Austria, both places, were I spent multiple summers as a young baritone to study Lied and Opera.